-BEST’s Pre-Apprenticeship Program is called the Introduction to Hospitality Training Program.
+BEST’s pre-apprenticeship program is called the Introduction to Hospitality, Housekeeping Pre-Apprenticeship Program.
 This 150 hour, six-week, full time pre-apprenticeship program, trains participants for positions in hotel housekeeping departments.
-The related classroom instruction includes components such as hands-on skills training in a model hotel room, ergonomics, chemical safety and blood-borne pathogens, cross-cultural communication skills, customer service, professionalism, non-harassment, financial literacy, computer skills, interview skills, hotel branding and two weeks of job shadowing.
+The related classroom instruction includes components such as hands-on skills training in a model hotel room, ergonomics, chemical safety and blood-borne pathogens, cross-cultural communication skills, customer service, professionalism, computer skills, interview skills, hotel branding and job shadowing.
 Upon completion, participants work with career coaches on their job search.
 Graduates receive a Massachusetts Department of Labor Housekeeping Pre-Apprenticeship credential.
 An articulation agreement between Bunker Hill Community College and BEST awards 9 college credits to pre-apprentice graduates pursuing a hospitality certificate or associates degree upon completion of their prior learning assessment portfolio.
-Classes are held at our Dudley Square Training Center located at 2201 Washington St., Roxbury, MA.

 Housekeeping Apprenticeship: Graduates of BEST’s pre-apprenticeship program seek hotel housekeeping positions in partner hotels.
 Many of BEST’s hotel partners are signatory employers to the UNITE HERE Local 26 collective bargaining agreement, but not all.
 Upon hire, graduates begin their on the job training 2,000-hour apprenticeship.
 BEST works closely with the hotels and the graduates during the apprenticeship.
 Upon successful completion of the apprenticeship, graduates earn a nationally recognized certification from the Massachusetts Department of Labor and 3 additional credits at Bunker Hill Community College.